 IIL is accounted for as a joint venture under the equity method in the Group Accounts.
-The £3.5m investment in the joint venture was recognised at cost in May 2018.
-The investment has subsequently been adjusted to £2.802m for the Council's 49.5% share of IIL's post acquisition gains or losses for the period to March 2022 (£3.797m March 2021).
-As noted, there is no longer a 'material valuation uncertainty' over property valuations, which could affect the value of the St Georges Tower investment property, and so the equity accounted investment value of the investment in the Group accounts.
+The £3.500m investment in the joint venture was recognised at cost in May 2018.
+The investment has subsequently been adjusted to £0.847m for the Council's 49.5% share of IIL's post-acquisition gains or losses for the period to March 2023 (£2.802m March 2022).
+There is no 'material valuation uncertainty' over property valuations, as defined by RICS Valuation Global Standards, which affects the value of the St Georges Tower investment property, and so the equity accounted investment value of the investment in the Group accounts.

 The loan guarantee and rental guarantee are shown as Other Long Term Liabilities in Note 25.
 The contract receivable in respect of the transaction is shown in Note 24 within Long-Term Debtors.
 The first instalment of the annual income fee was paid in 2019/20.
-In accounting for the transaction the Council has made a number of critical judgements and estimates which are disclosed in Notes 4 and 5.
+In accounting for the transaction, the Council has made a number of critical judgements and estimates which are disclosed in Notes 4 and 5.